 Configurable Cli en t or Se rv er or Pr ox y?
-De fa ult Va lu e Meaning Serv er Rest art Req uire d? rpl.journalc opy.location Ser ver 0 Set to 0 means that the journal copy thread writes the journal directly to the filepath with a prefix of the standby server's "journal Prefix" on page 749.
-No Set to 1 means that the journalcopy thread writes the journal to where the standby server's "P4JOURNAL" on page 658 would be written.
-The journal is then rotated to the filepath with a prefix of the standby server's "journalPrefix" on page 749.
+De fa ult Va lu e Meaning Serv er Rest art Req uire d? rpl.journalc opy.location Ser ver 0 Set to 0 means that the journalcopy thread writes the journal directly to the filepath with a prefix of the standby server's "journalPrefix" on page 756.
+No Set to 1 means that the journalcopy thread writes the journal to where the standby server's "P4JOURNAL" on page 663 would be written.
+The journal is then rotated to the filepath with a prefix of the standby server's "journalPrefix" on page 756.
 Note that journals written by the journalcopy thread always have their journal number in the suffix.
-Changing this configurable takes effect when the standby server replicates the "P4TARGET" on page 678's journal rotation.
+Changing this configurable takes effect when the standby server replicates the "P4TARGET" on page 683's journal rotation.

 Configurable Cli en t or Se rv er or Pr ox y?
-De fa ult Va lu e Meaning Serv er Rest art Req uire d? rpl.labels.g lobal Ser ver 0 labels.
-See "Introduction Helix Core Server Admin" 0 means local No restricted to the single edge a global label is created and updated on the commit server, and visible to all servers the label being applie tag specifies whether
+De fa ult Va Iu e Meaning Serv er Rest art Req uire d? rpl.labels.g lobal - 0 t supports both local and global n to federated services" in inistrator Guide .
+1 changes default to global No a local label is restricted to the single edge server on which it is created and updated, and cannot be used on other servers a global label is created and updated on the commit server, and visible to all servers the label being appl label , p4 4 tag specifies whether ied is local to an edge vailable from the commit

 Configurable Cli en t or Se rv er or Pr ox y?
 De fa ult Va lu e Meaning Serv er Rest art Req uire d?
-0 means local is the default 1 changes default to global To create or update The command a global label on an edge server, use the -g option.
-For example, p4 configure set rpl.labels.global= 1 p4 label -g means that any new label will be global. myGlobalLabe 1 Existing local labels remain local.
+0 means local is the default 1 changes default to global To create or update a global label on an edge server, use the -g option.
+For The command p4 configure set rpl.labels.global= 1 example, p4 label -g mvGlobalLabe means that any new label will be global. myGlobalLabe l Existing local labels remain local.
 To update a local label, use the -g option.
-To convert a local label into a global label, use "p4 unload" on page 594, then "p4 reload" on page 425 to load the label onto the commit server.
+To convert a local label into a global label, use "p4 unload" on page 599, then "p4 reload" on page 436 to load the label onto the commit server.